Justmalhar/csm-google-collab/README.md

 - `requirements.txt`: Dependencies for deployment

 ### ✅ Deployment Features
-Identical functionality to the Colab notebook
+- Identical functionality to the Colab notebook
-No installation needed – runs directly in the browser Mobile-friendly UI
+- No installation needed – runs directly in the browser
-CPU-compatible for wider accessibility
+- Mobile-friendly UI, CPU-compatible for wider accessibility

 ---